2. Then state whether or not you think its true in your life. Why/why not?

 Some significant finds regarding agents of socialization are:

 Family - the first agent that has often the greatest impact on a person.
 Families intentionally teach skills, values and beliefs (manifest lessons), but they also can teach unintentional (latent) lessons.
 When I was growing up, besides teaching, I considered being a cop or working for the FBI.
 Both of these were jobs my parents did.
 It is funny that with so much opportunity in America, how often students pursue careers related to what their parents do.
 Is this true for you?
+Life Lessons from Chinese Culture from NPR shows how families influence kids to accept aspects of their culture.

 School - also teaches both manifest lessons like reading and writing and latent lessons like patriotism, consumption and obedience.
 Obedience is illustrated in Beavis vs. Barbie.
 Consumption in schools is illustrated by Murray J. Milner.